-A former Boston College student has been indicted on an involuntary manslaughter charge after she allegedly urged her boyfriend to kill himself just hours before he was set to graduate.
+A Boston College student faces an involuntary manslaughter charge after she allegedly urged her boyfriend to kill himself just hours before he was set to graduate.

 Alexander Urtula, 22, was a biology major at Boston College who completed his course work in December.
 He worked as a researcher in New York and was set to walk the stage at the university’s commencement on May 20 before his death.

 A Cedar Grove, New Jersey native, Urtula was described as a “gifted student at Boston College, who was involved in many activities, including the Philippine Society of Boston College,” according to the university.

 Inyoung You, 21, of South Korea, was an economics major at Boston College before withdrawing from classes in August.
 She was in a relationship with Urtula for 18 months before his death, which happened just 90 minutes before he was set to graduate.

 Rollins said You was “physically, verbally and psychologically abusive toward Mr. Urtula” throughout their relationship.

 You has denied the charge, releasing text messages through a public relations firm suggesting she tried to stop Urtula and alerted Urtula's brother in the moments before his death.